scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 to the problems posed.

 As with any software development project, there are further improvements and expansions that may be made to flmake.
-Additional
+Additional features will continue to be added.
+More critically, the questions posed by reproducibility will be the subject of future work.

 Acknowledgements